BasicComputation/x64-lecture/A07 - Logical and shift instructions.md

 Bit operations and shifts can be used in many different way. <br>
 When you know C/C++ language you can check out this site: <br>
 Bit Twiddling Hacks - https://graphics.stanford.edu/~seander/bithacks.html

+There is also rotate instructions:<br>
+ROL, ROR, RCL, RCR